From Modest Clothing Bible Study by Ray and Elaine Powell

 Another area of consistency is in the Christian wedding.
 Is God glorified when a bride is decked in a gown which reveals her form, her bare shoulders, or possibly even more?
 Are wedding garments exempt from the instruction of I Timothy 2:9 and I Peter 3:3?
 May the wedding party blamelessly bare their flesh and bodies on this one occasion?

 Is it wrong to wear an outfit that completely reveals both of your shoulders at a church function, but okay to wear it for your graduation pictures?
-Is it wrong to wear a mini-skirt to a gospel meeting, but okay to wear them as a cheerleader, majorette, or for ballet or gym class?
+Is it wrong to wear a miniskirt to a gospel meeting, but okay to wear one as a cheerleader?
 Is it wrong to wear a backless dress, a plunging neckline, or a dress with sheer shoulders to a Sunday morning worship service, but okay to wear them as a bride, bridesmaid, or at a formal dinner?
-Is it wrong to wear a swimsuit to a Bible study, but okay to wear it at a beauty contest?
 What message does your attitude send about your consistency as a child of God?

 Copyright 2010, W.R.P.
 Publishing, all rights reserved.
 Used by permission.
 Copies may be reprinted for non-profit personal or educational use only.